William H. Yates: Civil Rights activism

 In San Francisco, Yates worked as a columnist to The Elevator and a contributor for The Pacific Appeal.
 As a contributor for The Pacific Appeal he critiqued William Wells Brown's The Black Man, particularly against Brown's assertion that Black Californians were not invested enough into the cause of African Americans and did not patronize black newspapers.
 Brown responded to the critique, spurring a debate that lasted over several issues of The Pacific Appeal.

-Yates was viewed as a prominent elder in the African-American community with intimate knowledge of how Congress worked, which prompted his appointment as the President of the Convention for the first Convention of Colored Men, held in San Francisco in 1855.
+Yates was viewed as a prominent elder in the African-American community with intimate knowledge of how Congress worked, which prompted his appointment as the President of the convention for the first Convention of Colored Men, held in San Francisco in 1855.
 In the Congressional proceedings he stated:

 "I desire that members not enter into lengthy... discussions upon every question regarding which there may be a difference of opinion, but confine themselves strictly to the legitimate business of the meeting, so that the convention maybe enabled to close its proceedings today, and do so in a manner as to reflect credit upon ourselves and the cause we advocate."

 In 1862, he was able to finally see success when the State of California repealed the laws preventing black men from having legal, judicial, and economic rights.

 William Yates died around September 18, 1868.
 He was approximately 51–55 years old upon his death.
+His service was held on Bethel Church in Powell Street.